-BORN has developed and implemented a joint policy for the ongoing review of privacy and security policies and procedures to ensure ongoing review.
+BORN has developed and implemented a combined policy for the ongoing review of privacy and security policies and procedures.
 The purpose of the review is to determine whether amendments are needed or whether new policies and procedures are required and to ensure that BORN meets or exceeds industry standards and best practices.
-As per the policy, the Privacy Officer initiates a review of privacy and security policies and procedures annually, or:
+As per the policy and procedure, the Privacy Officer initiates a review of privacy and security policies and procedures annually, or: